Blog Preston is a hub of news, views and information about the city of Preston in Lancashire, UK.

 The aims of Blog Preston are:

 In autumn 2016 we also launched a community newspaper, which was distributed free each week across the city.
 More than 10,000 copies were printed and it is stocked at a number of shops, community venues and pubs across the city centre and beyond.
 You can see the full list here.
-We have paused the print edition and it will return around big events in the city.
+We have paused the print edition and it may return around big events in the city.

 Who runs it?